 Note 1: Battery temperature is deemed to be too high when above 40C.
 High temperatures are not good for your battery, make sure you don’t leave your phone in a hot place for long periods of time (like in your car all day or on top of hot electronic equipment).
 Also, beware of quick chargers as these can generate extra heat.

-Note 2: Some devices report the incorrect capacity.
+Note 2: Some devices report the incorrect battery capacity (capacity when new).
 The app filters out capacity values that appear incorrect.
 If a capacity value is not shown, then it has been deemed as possibly not accurate.